file compression benchmark

 best compression application benchmark

-Compression speed results: what is the fastest application
+Compression speed results: what is the fastest application by default

 what is the fastest file archiver software

-Extraction speed results: what is the fastest application
+Extraction speed results: what is the fastest application by default

 fastest decompression speed benchmark